marconetto/azadventures/chapter7/README.md

 ## Starting HPC Worker Processes at Boot Time in VM Scale Sets

-One is deploying an HPC embarrassingly parallel application in Azure VM Scale Sets (VMSSs) and realized that (i) ssh into a VM instance is possible even when the VM has not been fully provisioned and (ii) worker processes start before such fully completed provisioned state is reached.
+One is deploying an HPC embarrassingly parallel application in Azure Virtual Machine Scale Sets (VMSSs) and realized that (i) ssh into VM instances is possible even when they have not been fully provisioned and (ii) worker processes start before such provisioned state is reached.
 If you got into this situation, this tutorial may be relevant to you.

-The goal of this tutorial is to discuss places to start worker processes at boot time when running embarrassingly parallel applications in Azure VM Scale Sets (VMSSs).
+The goal of this tutorial is to discuss places to start worker processes at boot time when running embarrassingly parallel applications in Azure VMSSs.
 The description here is based on UbuntuLTS Linux operating system but can be leveraged by users of other operating systems.
 Users of other application types may benefit from this tutorial as well.

 Let's first understand a bit about the communication protocol in these applications, then have an overview about the provisioning/booting process of